-Granting liquor stores the exclusive right to sell adult beverages, an acknowledged food commodity, puts small-town grocers at a disadvantage and limits our ability to compete in a free marketplace.
+Granting liquor stores the exclusive right to sell adult beverages, an acknowledged food commodity, puts small-town grocers in Kansas at a disadvantage and limits our ability to compete in a free marketplace.
 We believe that one type of store shouldn't be given an advantage over another, and we are asking the state legislature to level the playing field.
 Give grocers the right to sell alcoholic beverages.
 And, give liquor stores the ability to sell food items.
+I am not interested in running anyone out of business, nor would I rejoice upon seeing the closure of a single liquor store.
+I am interested in every business having every openmarket advantage possible.

 As a small-town, local grocery store owner, I urge you to support the Uncork Kansas bill that your committee is considering.
 I believe it is good for small businesses, for consumers and for our state.
-And, I know it's good for small-town grocery stores, which are the very lifeblood of the communities they serve.
+And, I know it will benefit small-town grocery stores, which are the very lifeblood of the communities they serve.